corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/contract-whitelisting.md

 # Contract whitelist generation

-When setting or updating the network parameters, the Network Map Service scans the JAR files referenced in the configuration file (i.e. *cordappsJar* ) for the presence of any contract classes.
-If such a class is found then it is added to the whitelist.
+When setting or updating the network parameters, the Network Map Service scans the JAR files referenced in the configuration file (such as *cordappsJar* ) for the presence of any contract classes.
+If such a class is found, then it is added to the whitelist.
 It is possible to exclude certain contract classes by adding their package names to the *exclude* section of the configuration file.

 A user can also define the whitelist using the contract classes and corresponding JAR hashes explicitly.
 To do so, the `contracts` attribute holding the list of the explicitly specified whitelisted contracts needs to be set.
 Following is an example of the contract whitelist generation specific
 configuration: